Raafina/Cost-Living-Country-Prediction/README.md

 ## Cost Living Country Prediction
-Cost-Living-Country-Prediction is a machine learning project that predicts the cost of living for Data Science Final Project (University Course)
+Cost-Living-Country-Prediction is a machine learning project that predicts the cost of living for Data Mining Final Project (University Course)

 ## My Student Data
 Nama  : Raafi Nur Adzani